rcbrowder/yap-machine/README.md

-# AI Journal
+# Yap Machine

-AI Journal is a private, local-first journaling application that combines traditional markdown journaling with AI-powered conversation capabilities.
+Yap Machine is a private, local-first journaling application that combines traditional markdown journaling with AI-powered conversation capabilities.
 It allows you to write and organize your thoughts in a clean, modern interface while providing powerful AI features for retrieving memories, gaining insights, and analyzing patterns in your writing.

 ## Features